grafana/tempo/docs/tempo/website/api_docs/_index.md

 |  Jaeger | GRPC | [Link](https://www.jaegertracing.io/docs/latest/apis/#span-reporting-apis) |
 |  Zipkin | HTTP | [Link](https://zipkin.io/zipkin-api/) |

-_For information on how to use the Zipkin endpoint with curl (for debugging purposes) check [here](pushing-spans-with-http)._
+For information on how to use the Zipkin endpoint with curl (for debugging purposes) check [here](pushing-spans-with-http).

 ### Query

-Tempo's Query API is simple.
-The following request is used to retrieve a trace from the query frontend service in a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.
+The following request is used to retrieve a trace from the query frontend service in a microservices deployment or the Tempo endpoint in a single binary deployment.

 ```
 GET /api/traces/<traceid>?start=<start>&end=<end>